Deng Yingchao: People's Republic of China

 When the People's Republic of China was founded, Deng Yingchao was elected to the National Women's first to the third vice chairman, honorary chairman of the Fourth; Chinese People's Conseil national children's vice chairman.
 Since the Eighth National Congress of the Chinese Communist Party, Deng Yingchao has been a member of the Central Committee of the Chinese Communist Party, but has never held a government position.
 It was not until the death of her husband Zhou Enlai in 1976 that she returned to the political arena of the Communist Party.
 In December of that year, at the third meeting of the Standing Committee of the Fourth National People's Congress, she was added as the vice chairman of the Standing Committee of the National People's Congress.

-In March 1978, after being re-elected as the vice chairman of the Standing Committee of the Fifth National People's Congress, Deng Yingchao served as the second secretary of the newly restored CCP Central Commission for Disciplinary Inspection at the Third Plenary Session of the Eleventh Central Committee of the Chinese Communist Party that year.
+In March 1978, after being re-elected as the vice chairman of the Standing Committee of the Fifth National People's Congress, Deng Yingchao served as the second secretary of the newly restored CCP Central Commission for Disciplinary Inspection at the third plenary session of the Eleventh Central Committee of the Chinese Communist Party that year.
 Co-opted as a member of the Political Bureau of the Central Committee.

-Soon thereafter, Deng Yingchao used her early contacts and contacts with the Kuomintang, as well as her network and reputation in the United Front work, to fully take charge of the work of the Central Committee of the Chinese Communist Party in Taiwan, and concurrently served as the leader of the newly established " Leading Group of the Central Committee for Taiwan Work ".
+Soon thereafter, Deng Yingchao used her early contacts and contacts with the Kuomintang, as well as her network and reputation in the United Front work, to fully take charge of the work of the Central Committee of the Chinese Communist Party in Taiwan, and concurrently served as the leader of the newly established Central Leading Group for Taiwan Affairs.
 In 1982, she served as Honorary Chairwoman of the Chinese People's Association for Friendship with Foreign Countries.
 From June 1983 to March 1988, she served as Chairwoman of the National Committee of the Chinese People's Political Consultative Conference.

 In September 1985, Deng Yingchao voluntarily applied for resignation as a member of the Central Committee of the Chinese Communist Party; and in April 1988, after the expiration of the term of the chairman of the National Committee of the Chinese People's Political Consultative Conference, she resigned and recuperated.

 In 1987, she served as Honorary Chairwoman of China Population Welfare Foundation.
-On the same year, when party hard-liners ousted the party's General Secretary, Hu Yaobang, in a campaign against "bourgeois liberalism," it published a 25-year-old speech by Deng.
+On the same year, when party hard-liners ousted the party's General Secretary, Hu Yaobang, in a campaign against bourgeois liberalism, it published a 25-year-old speech by Deng.
 In June 1989, during the Tiananmen Square protests, she supported the leadership's decision to violently suppress the protests.

 In October 1990, she resigned as honorary president of the Chinese Nursing Association, due to poor health.
 In 1991 she served as Honorary Chairwoman of China Society for People's Friendships Studies.